p-argento/uni/BPM/bpm project.md

 1. analyze separately the soundness of swimlanes
 	1. then put them together and analyze the collaboration.

-Subprocesses is a good idea
+Subprocesses is a good idea.

 ![[Pasted image 20250211150921.png]]